-There is no formal oral examination in the first year, but to pass the Preliminary Examination in German you must attend and actively participate in no fewer than eight oral classes in German of at least one hour before the end of the fourth week of the Trinity Term (April-June) of your first year.
+There is no formal oral examination in the first year, but in order to pass the Preliminary Examination in German you must attend and actively participate in no fewer than eight oral classes in German of at least one hour before the end of the fourth week of the Trinity Term (April-June) of your first year.
+Candidates who fail to satisfy this requirement for the June examination shall have their mark for each of the two written language papers in German reduced by ten marks.
 This is an important requirement of the course that you should be aware of.